doserjef/rFIA_web/content/tutorial/_index.md

 ---
-# title: How to use rFIA
+title: Getting Started
 layout: docs  # Do not modify.

-# Optional header image (relative to `static/img/` folder).

 # Page metadata.
-#title: Getting started with rFIA
+#title: Getting started
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false
-toc: false  # Show table of contents? true/false
+toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.